martaboteller/ListOfPublicAPIs/README.md

 ## Mashups
 * [Europeana APIs:](https://pro.europeana.eu/what-we-do/creative-industries) Build applications that utilize a wealth of cultural heritage objects in the Europeana repository
-* [Trendsmap:](https://www.trendsmap.com/)Utilizes trending twitter hashtags with geospatial data, providing a live map of trending tweets.
+* [Trendsmap:](https://www.trendsmap.com/) Utilizes trending twitter hashtags with geospatial data, providing a live map of trending tweets.
 For a membership fee, historical data, higher levels of zoom, and analysis are available.
+* [Spell With Flickr:](http://metaatem.net/words/) Takes a word or string of words as input and creates a “ransom note” of different Flickr images for each character.

 ## Social
 * [Twitter](https://developer.twitter.com/)